mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/classes/program.md

 | Name |  Description
 | --- | ---
-| **Program**(  ) | Called from constructors in derived classes to initializes the program class.
+| **Program**(  ) | Called from constructors in derived classes to initialize the program class.

 <br>

 ### Program(  )

-Called from constructors in derived classes to initializes the program class.
+Called from constructors in derived classes to initialize the program class.

 ```cs
 Program(  );